 In the video below, I explain how to use this feature in your LinkedIn Profile and some use cases.
 Keep reading and watch the following video to learn from real-life examples and detailed instructions on how to leverage LinkedIn® Name pronunciation for sales prospecting.

-What is the LinkedIn Name Pronunciation Feature?
+What is LinkedIn Name Pronunciation?

 If you are a sales leader or a sales professional, the pronunciation feature is more than a chance to record your name the way you’d like to hear it.
 It’s actually a 10-second audio advertisement that you can use to convince LinkedIn® members about why they should keep looking at your profile and perhaps do business with you.#SalesLeaders learn how to use the NEW LinkedIn name pronunciation feature to convince #LinkedIn members about why they should keep looking at your profile and perhaps do business with you!
-Learn from the expert @M_3jr, CEO at… Click To Tweet
+Learn from the expert @M_3jr.
+Click To Tweet

 Of course, you must have already optimized your profile for this to be worthwhile.
 Remember that your LinkedIn® profile serves as a first impression when you engage with potential clients.
 Salespeople often make the mistake of treating their LinkedIn® profile like a resume–boasting about their professional accomplishments rather than providing a thoughtfully tailored profile that showcases how their expertise uniquely qualifies them to work with a prospective customer.
 Hint: leverage your LinkedIn headline!

 Just follow these steps to record your ad.